Changes introduced in iOS 11

 |Configuration Profiles||In macOS High Sierra, /var/db/ConfigurationProfiles is now protected by SIP.
 Admins should now use the

-Changes coming with macOS Server 5.4
+Changes introduced in macOS Server 5.4

 |File sharing with iOS devices||You won’t be able to set up file sharing with iOS devices in macOS Server 5.4.
 Use collaboration for Pages, Numbers, and Keynote or WebDAV sharing as an alternative for file sharing with iOS devices.